cfpb/design-system/docs/pages/banners.md

               </div>
           </div>
         variation_name: Archived content banner
-        variation_description:
-          The archived content banner is used to identify website pages that are outdated and should no longer be referenced for guidance.
+        variation_description: The archived content banner is used to identify website pages that are outdated and should no longer be referenced for guidance.
 These pages may have historical value or significance to researchers, historians, and the public.
     variation_group_name: Types
 eyebrow: Alerts
-title: Banner notification
+title: Banner (notification)
 description: Banner notifications communicate high-priority information about the state or status of page content.
 Banner notifications are positioned at the top of the page and span the full width.
 When used on a webpage, banner notifications inform users of important information that is not specific to an immediate task.
-use_cases: Use the banner notification to communicate important information about the state or status of page content.
-Use the banner notification to highlight high-priority system or product level information that is not related to a specific task.
+use_cases: Use the banner notification to communicate important information about the state or status of page content or to highlight high-priority system or product level information that is not related to a specific task.
 Use the inline notification instead when calling out specific page content or when alerting users as to information that is relevant to the immediate task.
-behavior: ''
+behavior: ""
 related_items: "[N﻿otifications](https://cfpb.github.io/design-system/component\
   s/notifications)"
 last_updated: 2020-01-28T15:55:47.394Z